Integral Picard group of some stacks of polarized K3 surfaces of low degree: Recap on moduli of polarized K3 surfaces with at most rational double points

-\mypar Let $2l\geq 4$ be a positive number and define $\Kcal_{2l}$ as the fibred category over the site of schemes $(Sch/\mathbb{Q})_{fppf}$ whose objects are families of K3 surfaces together with a primitive quasi-polarization of degree $2l$.
+\mypar Let $2l\geq 4$ be a positive number and define $\Mcal_{2l}$ as the fibred category over the site of schemes $(Sch/\mathbb{Q})_{fppf}$ whose objects are families of K3 surfaces with at most rational double points together with a primitive polarization of degree $2l$.

-The morphisms in $\Kcal_{2l}$ are isomorphisms of quasi-polarized K3 surfaces.
-By \cite{Ols04}*{Thm.
-6.2} we have that $\Kcal_{2l}$ is a smooth Deligne-Mumford stack that admits a coarse moduli space $K_{2l}$: this scheme coincides with the usual moduli space of quasi-polarized K3 surfaces constructed through the period map (see \cite{HT}*{Subsec.
-2.1}).
+The morphisms in $\Mcal_{2l}$ are isomorphisms of polarized K3 surfaces.
+By \cite{Huy}*{pg.
+84}(note that in \emph{loc. cit.} the stack $\Mcal_{2l}$ is denoted $\bar{\Mcal}_d$) we have that $\Mcal_{2l}$ is a smooth Deligne-Mumford stack that admits a coarse moduli space $M_{2l}$: this scheme coincides with the usual moduli space of polarized K3 surfaces with at most rational double points constructed through the period map.

-\mypar The integral Picard group $\Pic(\Kcal_{2l})$ can be defined either as the group of invertible sheaves over $\Kcal_{2l}$ or as the first cohomology group $H^1(\Kcal_{2l},\Ocal^*)$: these two approaches are in fact equivalent (see \cite{Mum63}*{Sec.
+\mypar The integral Picard group $\Pic(\Mcal_{2l})$ can be defined either as the group of invertible sheaves over $\Mcal_{2l}$ or as the first cohomology group $H^1(\Mcal_{2l},\Ocal^*)$: these two approaches are in fact equivalent (see \cite{Mum63}*{Sec.
 5}).

-Moreover, due to the fact that $\Kcal_{2l}$ is smooth, there it is an isomorphism between the divisor class group of $\Kcal_{2l}$ and its Picard group: in particular, every closed substack $\Dcal\subset\Kcal_{2l}$ of pure codimension $1$ induces an exact sequence:
+Moreover, due to the fact that $\Mcal_{2l}$ is smooth, there is an isomorphism between the divisor class group of $\Mcal_{2l}$ and its Picard group: in particular, every closed substack $\Dcal\subset\Mcal_{2l}$ of pure codimension $1$ induces an exact sequence:

 where the $\Dcal_i$ are the irreducible components of $\Dcal$.